Liver Detox: Dangers of Recycled Bile

 Soluble Fiber: Hauling the Body's Trash

-In the small intestine, soluble fiber attaches to the bile salts, cholesterol, and other waste products, making these molecules too large to be absorbed back into the blood stream, effectively preventing their return into circulation and eliminated from the body through regular bowel movements.
+In the small intestine, soluble fiber attaches to the bile salts, cholesterol, and other waste products, making these molecules too large to be absorbed back into the bloodstream, effectively preventing their return into circulation and eliminating them from the body through regular bowel movements.
 This interference serves as a protective barrier against the reabsorption of toxins and fats that could potentially lead to a toxic bile environment.

 About 95% of Americans Are Missing Out on Essential Fiber